viralypatel/Android-SharedPreferences-Helper/README.md

 **Simplifies usage of the default Android SharedPreferences Class.**

+Library size = ~15kb only.
 The developer can do in a few lines of code which otherwise would have required several.
 Simple to understand as compared to the default class and easy to use.

 ## Salient Features

+Library size: Just **~15 KB**

 - One line initialization and setup
 - Easily selecting whether to use default preferences or a custom preference file